vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-config/spring-cloud-services.md

 ```

-2) Browse to [http://localhost:8888/greeting-config/default](http://localhost:8888/greeting-config/default) to review what the `config-server` is serving up.
+2) Browse to [http://localhost:8888/greeting-config/default](http://localhost:8888/greeting-config/default) to review the configuration the  `config-server` is providing for `greeting-config` application.

 ![security](resources/images/security.png "security")